zhaohuXing/qingstor-sdk-java/docs/example/sign_with_server.md

     // There may be a time difference between the client and the server, and the result of the signature calculation is closely related to the time.
     // So it is necessary to set the time used for the server's signature to the request.
-    // You can send strToSignature to the server to get the server's signature time.
+    // You can send strToSignature to the server to get the server's signature time. reqHandler.getBuilder().setHeader(QSConstant.HEADER_PARAM_KEY_DATE, gmtTime);
-    // The concrete server example refers to the "The Local Time Is Incorrect". reqHandler.getBuilder().setHeader(QSConstant.HEADER_PARAM_KEY_DATE, gmtTime);

     reqHandler.setSignature("accessKey", serverAuthorization);